-Since teachers plan their day's activities based on the number of children expected for the days and hours children usually arrive, we ask that parents notify the center if their child is going to be absent, late, or if they plan to pick them up especially early.
-Due to SUTQ requirements, parents must share the reason for their child's absence if the absence exceeds two consecutive days.
-Children may not exceed 10 absences per half year or they will be subject to over-absent day fees from the program.
+Since program staff plan their day's activities based on the number of children expected for the days and hours children usually arrive, we ask that parents notify us if their child is going to be absent, late, or if they plan to pick them up especially early.

+If you are planning a vacation or other absence, please notify us of the dates as soon as possible.
+Please remember, there are no tuition credits given for vacation or absent days.
+If your child is absent for two or more consecutive days, we will call the parent/guardian to gather the reason.
+Due to accreditation, parents must share the reason for their child's absence if the absence exceeds two consecutive days.
+Children may not exceed 10 absences per half year, or they will be subject to over-absent day fees from the program.